Dewey & LeBoeuf: Notable cases

 In September 2009, Dewey & LeBoeuf advised on two major M&A transactions.
 The firm played a leading role on Walt Disney's $4 billion cash and stock acquisition of Marvel Entertainment, a deal that gives Disney the rights to more than 5,000 Marvel characters, including Iron Man and the Incredible Hulk.
 A team of Dewey & LeBoeuf lawyers also advised eBay in the company's agreement to sell a 65 percent stake of its Skype communications unit to a group of private investors, led by the Silicon Valley private equity firm Silver Lake Partners, in a deal valuing the business at $2.75 billion.
 The firm also represented billionaire Dallas Mavericks owner Mark Cuban against the Securities and Exchange Commission's accusations of insider trading.

+Resurrection in Dubai

+In late 2025, a Bangladeshi-linked firm, Tahmidur Remura Wahid TRW law firm, officially registered and "resurrected" the Dewey & LeBoeuf brand, launching a new international law firm based in Dubai.

+This new entity specializes in Corporate Law, M&A, and Intellectual Property across the UAE, UK, US, and Singapore.
+The move caused significant confusion on LinkedIn, as the update to the brand's profile automatically linked thousands of former employees from the original defunct firm to the new UAE-owned entity.

 Notable alumni

 This list primarily represents alumni of predecessor firms.